Hal Schumacher: Career

-He continued to take a turn in the Giants' starting rotation from 1938–42, then entered the United States Navy, serving in the Pacific Theatre of Operations, and missed three full seasons during World War II.
+He continued to take a turn in the Giants' starting rotation from 1938 to 1942, then entered the United States Navy, serving in the Pacific Theatre of Operations, and missed three full seasons during World War II.

 Schumacher came back briefly in 1946 and won his first two starts, pitching complete games in each.
 But he worked infrequently after mid-June and retired at the close of the season.

-During his career, Schumacher posted a 158–121 won-lost record, with 329 starting assignments.
+During his pitching career, Schumacher posted a 158–121 won-lost record, with 329 starting assignments.
 He registered 137 complete games and 26 shutouts and added seven saves during his infrequent bullpen appearances.
 In 2,4821/3 innings pitched, he allowed 2,424 hits and 902 bases on balls.
 He fanned 906 and compiled a lifetime ERA of 3.36.
 In World Series action, he went 2–2 (4.13), allowing 35 hits and 19 walks in 322/3 innings pitched; he struck out 17.
-An accomplished batsman among pitchers, batting .202 (181-for-896), he slugged 15 home runs lifetime, six of them in 1934.
+An accomplished batsman and baserunner among pitchers, Schumacher appeared in 61 MLB games as a pinch runner, pinch hitter or centerfielder, hitting .202 (181-for-896) with 15 home runs lifetime, six of them in 1934.
 Defensively he was also above average, recording a .971 fielding percentage which was 11 points higher than the league average at his position.

 Schumacher was selected to the National League squad for two of the first three All-Star games ever played, including the inaugural edition in 1933.
 He did not appear in that contest, but returned to the NL All-Star team in 1935 and hurled four innings of one-run ball in the American League's 4–1 victory at Cleveland Stadium.